When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Qualitative Evaluations

-We next illustrate the usefulness of PSEM on text, tabular, and image datasets (additional MNIST experiments are in the Supplement).
-Each experiment compares PSEM with two state-of-the-art methods, CEM-PP \cite{CEM} and LIME \cite{lime}, and the text example further compares with Input Reduction (IR) \cite{inputreduction}.
-While many comparisons could be made, CEM-PP is most relevant and LIME (and its variants) is the most common explanation tool used in XAI literature.
-CEM-PP was only previously applied on images and tabular data while LIME has been applied on all three modalities.
-Anchors \cite{anchors} has been applied only to text and the information-theoretic attribution method \cite{info_bottleneck_attr} only to images.
-Following qualitative examples, the benefit of PSEM over path algorithms adapting LIME and CEM-PP is shown quantitatively using two measures of consistency along the path.
+We next illustrate the usefulness of PSEM on text and image datasets (the introduction already demonstrated PSEM on the tabular HELOC dataset).
+Each experiment compares PSEM with CEM-PP and LIME (and Input Reduction (IR) \cite{inputreduction} on text). \eat{CEM-PP was only previously applied on images and tabular data while LIME has been applied on all three modalities.} Among other notable methods, Anchors \cite{anchors} has been applied only to text and the information-theoretic attribution method \cite{info_bottleneck_attr} only to images.
+Sufficient input subsets \cite{sis} outputs identical solutions to input reduction.
+Implementation details, along with a hyperparameter discussion, can be found in the Appendix.

-We used code for CEM-PP from \url{https://github.com/IBM/AIX360}, for LIME from \url{https://github.com/marcotcr/lime}, and implemented IR ourselves.
-Our PSEM implementation adapts CEM-PP code (details in Supplement).
-PSEM requires tuning parameters ($c, \beta, \eta$, $N$), however it is important to put tuning into context.
-PSEM need only be tuned once over validation data\eat{(similar to \cite{CEM-MAF})}, after which, PSEM can readily be applied to any new data, and this is how it would be used in practice.
-Parameter values used for each dataset, along with guidelines on best practice to search them, are in the Supplement.
-All experiments used 1 GPU and up to 16 GB RAM.

 \eat{Note that, by definition, PSEM offers more information than CEM-PP, LIME, and Input Reduction.
 Other path-based extensions could be considered; for example, a path of CEM-PP explanations that varies sparsity parameter $\beta$, a path of LIME explanations that varies the number of features, or a path in \cite{fong19} that varies mask area.
 However, Figure \ref{fig:intro_mnist} shows the instability of the former (similar observations can be made in \cite{fong19}), and \cite{CEM-MAF} shows that a LIME path offers no guarantee to maintain the original classification.
 Hence, while such potential tools have their benefits, comparison against such subjective extensions is held for future considerations.
 Furthermore, users may find too much information via PSEM to be overwhelming, and we investigate this matter in Section \ref{sec:userstudy}.
 We find that some users prefer simpler explanations, i.e., CEM-PP or LIME, but those that prefer more information are also better able to use that information.}